 Shopping for Your Capsule Wardrobe Simplified

 One of the benefits of a capsule wardrobe is how much easier shopping becomes.
-Instead of constantly looking for new things, we spend a lot more time looking for a specific piece.
+Instead of constantly looking for new things to add to our wardrobes, we spend a lot more time looking for a specific piece.

-Some of us take pleasure in trying new brands and styles, but for the wardrobe basics you want to look for quality.
+Some of us take pleasure in trying new brands and styles, but for the wardrobe basics you want to focus on quality.
 Once you narrow down your brands it makes filling in these pieces much easier.

 If you’re new to the Capsule Wardrobe you might want to start here!
 Otherwise read on!